Judge allows oil, gas lease sales in Alaska’s Arctic refuge

 The administration last fall announced plans to lift restrictions on logging and building roads in the country’s largest national forest, the Tongass, in southeast Alaska.
 State political leaders pushed for the decision, and conservation groups vowed to fight it.

-An outlier in the Trump administration’s resource development push in Alaska came in November, when the U.S. Army Corps of Engineers denied a proposed copper and gold mine near the headwaters of the Bristol Bay salmon fishery in southwest Alaska.
+An outlier in the administration’s resource development push in Alaska came in November, when the U.S. Army Corps of Engineers denied a proposed copper and gold mine near the headwaters of the Bristol Bay salmon fishery in southwest Alaska.
 The corps called the controversial project “contrary to the public interest.”
 Northern Dynasty Minerals Ltd., which is working to develop the proposed Pebble Mine, last month said it would appeal the decision.

-Among those opposing the Pebble Mine project was President Trump’s eldest son, Donald Trump Jr.
+Among those opposing the Pebble Mine project was Trump’s eldest son, Donald Trump Jr.